prajwalbhatia/frontend_skill_up/js-concepts/Throttle/Readme.md

 So to get rid of this problem a timer is usually set on frontend and this timer is nothing but application of throttling

+So basically we have acheived three things from this implementation

+- **Rate Limiting:** Throttling limits the rate at which a user can perform an action.
+In your scenario, the "Get OTP" button is disabled after a click, preventing users from spamming the request.
+- **Resource Management:** By throttling, you prevent overloading the system with excessive requests.
+Sending OTPs often involves sending emails or SMS, which can consume resources.
+Throttling ensures smooth operation by staggering requests.
+- **Improved User Experience:** Throttling prevents users from accidentally bombarding themselves with multiple OTP requests.
+It also provides clear feedback (the timer) about when they can resend the OTP.